Artists Partners

 Bridging Possibilities in Music

-B.P.M. continually aims to expand our students’ horizons, in respect to musical taste and exposure, while honoring the need for self-expression.
-This is a project-based program in which students will use a variety of software applications to create, record and arrange music – Ultimately bridging the gap between the future of music, it’s properties and technology, RIGHT AT THEIR FINGERTIPS!!.
+Since 2021, B.P.M.
+Music and Enrichment, LLC has offered unique learning opportunities to students ages 10 and up, providing a creative space to introduce and foster music production and music technology in a fun and exciting way!
+B.P.M. continually aims to expand students’ horizons in musical taste and exposure while honoring the need for self-expression.
+This project-based program lets students use a variety of software applications to create, record, and arrange music—ultimately bridging the gap between the future of music, its properties, and technology, right at their fingertips!

 B.P.M.
 Enrichment

-CLIN#-0001 STEAM, 0002 Music & 0003 Dance
+CLIN# – 0001 STEAM, 0002 Music & 0003 Dance

-Loops N- Moves
+Loops N’ Moves

 Bridging Possibilities in Music

-A unique experience combining beat-making, dance and FUN!!
+A unique experience combining beat-making, dance, and FUN!!

 • Physical activity + digital creativity enrichment

-• Perfect for grades K-5th
+• Perfect for grades K–5

 • Boosts adaptive thinking